Super Bowl Betting 2022

 In May 2018 the United States Supreme Court found the Professional and Amateur Sports Protection Act to be unconstitutional, which allowed states to legalize online sports gambling should they wish to.
-Since then 20 states have launched online sports gamblnig, so placing a legal sports bet on the Super Bowl is now possible.
-Players in New Jersey, Pennsylvania, Indiana, Illinois, Colorado or West Virginia can check out our State Betting Guides where we break down how to, and where to wager in your state, along with the best sportsbooks, mobile apps and Free Bets ahead of your Super Bowl bets.
+Since then 20 states plus Washington D.C have legalized sports gambling, so more people are able to place a legal sports bet on the Super Bowl than ever before.
+Players can check out our Online State Sports Betting Guides where we break down how to, and where to wager in your state, along with the best sportsbooks, mobile apps, and Free Bets ahead of your Super Bowl bets.

 The Super Bowl spread is the colloquial term for the Against the Spread market for the Super Bowl matchup.
-The Super Bowl Spread will be quickly released following the conclusion of the AFC Championship and NFC Championships games which are scheduled to take place on 24th January, 2021.
-One the teams for Super Bowl 55 are known, the sportsbooks will set the Super Bowl spread, deciding who is favorite and by how many points they are favored.
-The Super Bowl spread will move up and down as bettors place wagers right up until Super Bowl 55 kicks off two weeks later on February 7th, 2021.
+The Super Bowl Spread is always released following the conclusion of the AFC Championship and NFC Championships games which will take place on 30th January 2022.